younghhk/clinical-trials/README.md

 ---

-All source files are located in the `docs/` folder for GitHub Pages compatibility.
+All source files are located in the `docs/` folder.